VerzatileDev/University.212CR_TeachingMaterial/Session 2/README.md

    glVertexPointer(3, GL_FLOAT, 0, 0);  // Specify vertex and color pointers to the start of the respective data.
    /// MODERN OPENGL - 			(IN THIS CASE) TELL OPENGL HOW MANY THINGS MAKE UP A VERTEX COLOUR AND WHERE THIS STARTS glColorPointer(3, GL_FLOAT, 0, (GLvoid*)(sizeof(vertices)));

+   /// MODERN OPENGL - (IN THIS CASE) TELL OPENGL TO ENABLE THE USE OF 2 CAPABILITIES, - VERTEX ARRAY - AND - COLOR ARRAY - glEnableClientState(GL_VERTEX_ARRAY);// Enable two vertex arrays: co-ordinates and color. glEnableClientState(GL_COLOR_ARRAY);
 ```
 ---- Add drawing codes  ----
 > In the void drawScene(void) function, add following lines after  glClear(GL_COLOR_BUFFER_BIT);